cognitara/Badr/docs/cline_enhancements.md

 - "Get documentation for the 'numpy' library"
 - "Test the Raspberry Pi camera"
 - "Get system information for the Raspberry Pi"
+- "Check the connection to the Pi 5"
+- "Monitor the distributed system health"

 ### Using the Testing Framework